last modified March 20, 2021 , 2019

 Here again we notice different style guns, probably originating from different workshops.

-The Zanardo name and mark appears on several guns made in Liege.
+The Zanardo name and mark, GGZ, appears on several guns made in Liege.
 Yet, the name does not appear in the Liege registry of gun makers.

 Pirlot & Fresart? or Pirlot & Fils